Biohazard Precautions for Handling and Shipping Medical Specimens

 How can I properly dispose of biohazardous materials like sharps and contaminated PPE?

-Proper disposal of biohazardous materials such as sharps and contaminated PPE should be done by placing them in FDA-cleared, puncture-resistant sharps containers or designated biohazard waste containers respectively, in order to prevent exposure and contamination.
+Proper disposal of biohazardous materials such as sharps and contaminated PPE should be done by placing them in FDA-cleared, puncture-resistant sharps containers or designated biohazard waste containers respectively, to prevent exposure and contamination.